The River of Dreams: Critical reception

 Pan-European magazine Music & Media wrote, "Two ancient vocal genres meet each other in a modern rhythmic context, when Joel's doowop falsetto gets wrapped up in the sound of gospel backup singers."
-Alan Jones from Music Week gave the song three out of five, describing it as "a simple and immediate song wherein his vocals are echoed by a choir who imbue the song with spiritual qualities."
+Alan Jones from Music Week gave the song a score of three out of five, describing it as "a simple and immediate song wherein his vocals are echoed by a choir who imbue the song with spiritual qualities."
 He added, "A lot of fun, highly infectious and a hit."

 Music video

-The music video for the song was directed by Andy Morahan.
+The music video for the song was directed by British commercial, film and music video director Andy Morahan.
 The ferry featured is the Rocky Hill – Glastonbury Ferry in Connecticut.
 The video was shot on the Providence & Worcester railroad bridge spanning the Connecticut River in the city of Middletown, Connecticut.
 Joel and three backup singers appear throughout the video standing on the western span of the bridge, with the open center section of the bridge behind them.
 Other locations that were filmed in the music video are near Portland, East Haddam, and Old Saybrook, Connecticut.
 The scenes inside the tobacco barn with Joel on the piano were filmed inside a still-used tobacco barn in South Glastonbury, Connecticut.

 Joel's then-wife Christie Brinkley can be seen painting the artwork that features on the front cover of the album River of Dreams.
 She is the illustrator who painted the actual album artwork, and each single released from the album featured one part of the large painting as cover art.